 Applying to the MEng

 6-1, 6-2, 6-3, 6-7, and 6-14 Undergraduate students in their third or fourth year are welcome to apply to the MEng program.
 Before applying, students should have accumulated at least 96 units in the major, including 24 units of upper-level (header, II, or AUS) subjects.
-Applicants should have completed at least one undergraduate research experience.
+Applicants should have completed at least one undergraduate research experience in the form of a UROP or similar academic research experience.
+Research undertaken as part of a course or internship is rarely sufficient to meet this admission requirement.
 The majority of accepted students have a technical GPA (the GPA in Courses 6, 8, and 18) of at least 4.25 and an overall GPA of at least 4.0.
 However, we encourage all interested students to apply; in some cases, substantial research experience can compensate for a lower GPA.